- If you received taxable income in the 2018 year: April 15, 2019

 - If you did not receive taxable income in 2018 year: June 15, 2019*

 ( *filing from 8843 only)

-NOTE: The staff at the International Students and Scholar Services are not trained in taxation, therefore we are unable to give out any tax related advice or to help students fill out tax forms.
+NOTE: The staff at the International Students and Scholar Services are not trained in taxation, therefore we are unable to give out any tax related advice.

 SAMPLE TAX FORMS

 Current international students (Both F-1 and J-1), who study in the United States during any portion of the past academic year are required to file taxes with the IRS.
 You will need to file both federal and state taxes.

 WHAT HAPPENS IF I DON’T FILE TAX DOCUMENTS?